CDCgov/NEDSS-SystemAdminGuide/docs/4_initial_kubernetes_deployment/1_creating_kubernetes_secrets.md

 {:toc}

 ---
-## Deploy NGINX ingress controller on the Kubernetes cluster
+## Create Kubernetes Secret Within Cluster

 1. Obtain the sample Kubernetes manifest to create secrets expected to be available on the cluster from k8-manifests/nbs-secrets.yaml.
 2. Replace string values wherever there is an “EXAMPLE_”